 - Even though he’s close to work, I thought he was gonna wait for Orchid. he just goes before Orchid leads in with the solar vine and throws down the Blast.

 Usually, you’re gonna push them back into the Blast.
 Unfortunately just barely misses there; otherwise, the CK would be already dead.
 I missed the second one as well, a couple of misses on the Blast, but eventually ended up getting the kill with the third one and taking out the Chaos Knight.
-If anyone’s diving towers, this is the name of the game for caudle, because if you defend towers like that, or you respond to like people who are close to your towers.
+If anyone’s diving towers, this is the name of the game for caudle because if you defend towers like that, or you respond to people who are close to your towers.
 It’s very hard for the enemy to counter-gank you.

 And that’s the biggest weakness of caught alas amid.
 You only have very limited hp and no massive way to defend yourself.
 And as a result, if you have to overextend for kills, you’ll likely die in return.
 Try to go for those easier kills, and stay on your portion of the map.
-You shouldn’t really be invading the enemy jungle.

 - You shouldn’t be like pushing up to their tier ones and hitting a tier one.